Levurmion/ICAC-Scoresheet/match_server/README.md

     first_name: string,
     last_name: string,
     current_end: number,
-    arrows?: number[]
+    arrows: number|null[]
   },
   ...
 ]
 ```

-### `confirmation-update`
+### `server:confirmation-update`
 Notifies that the match is currently waiting for participants to confirm their scores for the current end.
 This event will be emitted for every **confirmation** event triggered by a connected participant.
-The payload will consist of the current confirmation state of every participant in the match.
+The payload will consist of the current confirmation state and scores of every participant in the match.

 > **confirmation-update** can only be emitted by matches in the **CONFIRMATION** lifecycle state.